This article is part of The Immigrants’ Civil War. Scroll to the bottom for a complete list of articles.

 The Irish Fighting 69th Infantry Regiment of the New York State Militia, commanded by Colonel Michael Corcoran, was in motion long before daylight.
 At 2:30am they began what for some of them would be the last day of their lives.
 A few days earlier the 69th had been brigaded with other regiments and placed under the command of a then-unknown colonel, William Tecumseh Sherman.
 The men didn’t like him.
 He had a reputation as a “martinet,” a commander who valued the rule book over the comfort and well-being of his soldiers.
 High strung, and soon to suffer what many would call a nervous breakdown, the battle at Bull Run would not elevate Sherman’s reputation.3

 The men of the 69th stumbled through the hot humid darkness of a Virginia summer night towards the creek.
-Their brigade took up position on the extreme right of the Union army, near the Stone Bridge, almost opposite the Louisiana Tigers.
+Their brigade took up position near the Stone Bridge, almost opposite the Louisiana Tigers.
 There both units would sit for hours as the Union battle plan developed.4

 Modern photo of the reconstructed Stone Bridge over Bull Run.
 Both the Tigers and the Fighting 69th began the day of the battle in this sector.
 (Source: National Park Service)